Why Are Orange Cats So Dumb? Definitely A Myth

 Also Read: Why Are Cats So Stupid?
 Facts You Should Know

-It’s just a myth that orange cats who lack intelligence are made.
 They aren’t stupid but have average intelligence.
-But certain orange cats have lesser IQs.
+But certain orange cats have lesser IQs, this is not determined by their coat colour.

 Are Orange Cats Dumb

-Moreover, a cat’s intelligence isn’t much related to its coat colour; however, breed nature will decide your cat’s intelligence.
+Moreover, there is no scientific evidence to support the idea that coat colour is linked to intelligence, however, breed nature will decide your cat’s intelligence.
 To assist you in knowing about your orange cat’s intelligence and reputation, we’ll go through all the relevant facts.

 Also Read: Cat Myths And Misconceptions – Know The Truth

-What Are Some of The Orange Cat’s Traits?
+What Are Some Personality Traits of Orange Cats?

 What Are Some of The Orange Cat's Traits